Sage-is/WEB-Sage.Education-docs/docs/troubleshooting/network-diagrams.md

 UpdateRelStyle(user, openwebui, $offsetX="-100", $offsetY="-50")
 ```

-### Ollama and Sage WebUI in Compose Stack (Linux)
+### Ollama and Sage.is AI-UI in Compose Stack (Linux)

-A set-up where both `Ollama` and `Sage WebUI` reside within the same Docker Compose stack, allowing for straightforward networking on Linux.
+A set-up where both `Ollama` and `Sage.is AI-UI` reside within the same Docker Compose stack, allowing for straightforward networking on Linux.

 ```mermaid
 C4Context